Ny8948/online-quiz-maker/README.md

 - Get instant scores
 - View correct and incorrect answers

-The application uses **JWT authentication** to protect user-specific operations such as creating and submitting quizzes.
+The application uses **JWT Authentication** to protect user-specific operations such as creating and submitting quizzes.

 ---